Bad Hersfeld station

-Bad Hersfeld station is a through station in Bad Hersfeld in the German state of Hesse on the Bebra–Fulda railway.
+Bad Hersfeld station is a through station in Bad Hersfeld in the German state of Hesse on the Frankfurt–Göttingen railway.
 The first station was opened in 1866 and the current station building was completed in 1883.
 It is classified by Deutsche Bahn as a category 3 station.
 It is a stop for Intercity-Express and Intercity services and is a public transport node for northern Hesse.

 Since 2006, Cantus Verkehrsgesellschaft has operated regional services on the Fulda–Bad Hersfeld–Kassel route.